mParticle/docs/src/pages/guides/platform-guide/audiences/index.md

 4. Click the **Create** button.
 The screen refreshes with the new Audience added to the list of audiences and the **Audience Details** screen shown.
 If you are ready to define the audience, continue in the next section.
 Otherwise, click **Save as Draft**.

 This screen shows a single Workspace Audience.
 Clicking the **Multiple Workspace Audience** selection from the main navigation shows a dialog asking if you would like to switch to the **Multiple Audience Workspace** screen.

+### Example: Audience Suppression

+The following video shows how to create an audience that excludes users from a particular campaign or from all campaigns:

+<p><iframe src="//fast.wistia.com/embed/iframe/dl9lajg851" width="640" height="360" frameborder="0" allowfullscreen=""></iframe></p>

 ### Define audience criteria